 Image: Design and Roll-out of the FSM Toolbox and a MLE Platform for Urban FSM

-Asia & Pacific Bill & Melinda Gates Foundation Capacity development Community sanitation Specific to one or several countries Sub-Saharan Africa WASH and nutrition
+Asia & Pacific Bill & Melinda Gates Foundation Capacity development Cities Enabling environment and institutional strengthening Faecal sludge treatment processes Political processes and institutional aspects Private sector, including social enterprises Specific to one or several countries Sub-Saharan Africa Technology comparisons Urban (entire city)

 Share this page on